 Supernatural: Dean Winchester/Bela Talbot (I don't really get why people disliked Bela when she was in the show; consdering what we learned about her past and the reasons she got into the supernatural in the first place, I feel like she got the short end of the stick and deserves another chance at redemption, to say nothing of her being a rather interesting character with a unique- albeit somewhat warped- perspective on the supernatural the Winchesters face)

-Teenage Mutant Ninja Turtles (2012): Donatello/April O'Neill (With the age gap removed, this pairing has potential; I just hope the producers aren't going to have Donatello immediately pushed aside in favour of Casey if he shows up next season, considering that the only 'advantage' Casey would have is species, when some things should be more important than that)
+Teenage Mutant Ninja Turtles (2012): Donatello/April O'Neill (With the age gap removed, this pairing has potential; I just hope the producers aren't going to have Donatello pushed aside in favour of Casey as the storyline unfolds, considering that the only real 'advantage' Casey has over Donatello so far is species, when some things should be more important than that)